-For many folks, gardening is a source of relaxation ... but it can just as well be a means of putting healthful and inexpensive produce on the table, or even the ticket to a bit of extra income.
-In any case, spending a lot of money in order to save (or earn) a little doesn't have to be part of the program... and this "el cheapo" portable sprayer is definitely a minimum-investment item that nonetheless can do the job of a spritzer costing many times more.
+Gardening is a source of relaxation for many folks, but it can just as well be a means of putting healthful and inexpensive produce on the table, or even the ticket to a bit of extra income.
+In any case, spending a lot of money in order to save (or earn) a little doesn't have to be part of the program.
+This "el cheapo" portable garden sprayer is definitely a minimum-investment item that nonetheless can do the job of a spritzer costing many times more.

-To make it, you'll have to pillage your workshop, a trash pail, and the kids' toy box... and your gathered booty should include the 1/2" plumbing parts called for in our illustration, four two-liter plastic soda bottles (which will make up the two pressurized storage canisters), and a football pump.
-Everything else — six hose clamps, a halfdozen No. 5 X 2" machine screws and nuts, an inner tube's valve stem, two hose barbs, a tension spring, and a 4-foot length of 3/8" plastic hose — can likely be scrounged as well, or purchased for a few dollars.
+To make it, you'll have to pillage your workshop, a trash pail, and the kids' toy box.
+Your gathered booty should also include the 1/2" plumbing parts called for in our Assembly Diagram, four two-liter plastic soda bottles (which will make up the two pressurized storage canisters), and a football pump.
+Everything else — six hose clamps, a half-dozen No. 5 x 2" machine screws and nuts, an inner tube's valve stem, two hose barbs, a tension spring, and a 4-foot length of 3/8" plastic hose — can likely be scrounged as well, or purchased for a few dollars.

 The tools required to tackle this project are equally basic: You'll need only a knife, a screwdriver, a drill with a 1/8" bit, and soldering supplies (even these can be eliminated if you choose PVC pipe and cement instead of copper plumbing components).
 Teflon thread tape or silicone sealant will also help to make the joints airtight.

 The storage tanks are a cinch to make.
 First cut the flat plastic collars from the necks of two of your salvaged pop bottles (making sure the surfaces are smooth), then drill three equidistant 1/8" holes around this pair of rings and in those that are still in place on your remaining two bottles.
-Now, take the 1/2" pipe/slip PVC adapters, wrap their "slip 11 ends with thread tape, and pop them into the necks of the containers.
-The free collars, screwed to their mates on the uncut bottles with the adapters between—will keep those canisters from "blasting off" under pressure once they're installed.
+Now, take the 1/2" pipe/slip PVC adapters, wrap their "slip" ends with thread tape, and pop them into the necks of the containers.
+The free collars, screwed to their mates on the uncut bottles with the adapters between, will keep those canisters from "blasting off" under pressure once they're installed.
 (Though you probably won't be able to develop more than 25 or 30 PSI with the small hand pump — which is plenty to serve the purpose intended — you'll be pleased to know that we hydrostatically tested a number of bottles, and the average bursting pressure was almost 200 pounds per square inch!)